 |5.
 Pnc Bank, National Association||

-Once known almost exclusively for their cars, nowadays Tesla, Inc. (formerly Tesla Motors, Inc.) is less an automotive company and more a sustainable energy company.
+Once known almost exclusively for their cars, nowadays Tesla is less an automotive company and more a sustainable energy company.
 What began as a quest to create better batteries for their vehicles led to acquisitions and a quest for knowledge that today puts the company in a position to offer solar panels/roofs, residential energy storage, and commercial/utility clean energy storage.

 To this note, Tesla has made strategic acquisitions such as Maxwell Technologies for ultracapacitor energy storage, PERBIX for automated manufacturing equipment, Riviera Tool for die stamping systems, and of course SolarCity for solar energy services.
 Tesla also works with Panasonic on the production of battery cells and has had partnerships with multiple other automotive manufacturers such as Toyota.
 As of 2016, Tesla was 80% vertically integrated, and this figure has likely increased since.

-In another unique strategy, Tesla has over hundreds of issued patents, but considers them open source.
-While this means Tesla won’t sue companies over infringement that don't sue it first, it asks that its patents be used in good faith – don't directly copy its vehicles.
-Musk announced this strategy because he realizes that more electric vehicles on the road (and more vehicles needing charging stations) is a good thing – it creates a network externality that will not only help Tesla and the clean energy market continue to grow, but is beneficial to the environment.
+In another unique strategy, Tesla has hundreds of issued patents but considers them open source.
+While this means Tesla won’t sue companies over infringement, there's a catch.
+Tesla asks other companies to act in "good faith" which means that companies using Tesla patents cannot assert any intellectual property right against Tesla or a third party for its use of technologies relating to electric vehicles.
+Furthermore, companies acting in good faith cannot market or sell any knock-off product- essentially meaning don't copy Tesla's vehicles.
+Elon Musk announced this strategy because he realizes that more electric vehicles on the road (and more vehicles needing charging stations) is a good thing – it creates a network externality that will not only help Tesla and the clean energy market continue to grow but is beneficial to the environment.

-Tesla’s portfolio is largely divided between powertrain, solar, and car bodies.
+Tesla’s portfolio is largely divided between energy storage devices (batteries), powertrain components, solar power, and car bodies.
 Investment in solar has largely happened since the SolarCity acquisition, although SolarCity continues to file patent applications in the space.
 Tesla has also invested in manufacturing, having a good deal of patent documents relevant to its production of seats, and electronics, important for battery control and self-driving technologies.
 This all indicates that despite the open source strategy, the company is interested in securing the IP space around their inventions.